Flash Fiction: Emily’s Typewriter

 My wife bought the typewriter home on a cool autumn afternoon, her cheeks rosy with her delight.
 Emily loved to pen stories, but found the nib and ink pot a frustrating method for her pen could never keep pace with her mind.
 This device she assured me could keep pace with her ever expanding ideas.

 I would return home of an evening to discover she had not cooked dinner.
-At first I was furious, but it dawned upon me I had never noticed the extent to which Emily worked each day to keep our house a home.
+At first I was furious, but it dawned upon me I had never noticed the extent to which Emily worked each day to make this house our home.
 It was after this realisation that I began to worry.

 She sat ensconced before that typewriter every day tapping away at the keys.
+The only time she moved from the typewriter was to sleep and more and more it seemed she came to bed later and rose earlier.
 One day, in a fit of fear for her well-being, I stayed home from work.

 The next morning I woke to the sound of metal arms flying up to stamp through inked ribbon onto paper.
 The sun had barely risen and she was already typing.

 I knew that something was wrong as I sat there behind her, watching her fingers fly.
-The sounds of those metal stamps pounding the paper made my stomach wrench as if it were a dish rag my wife was wringing out.
+The sounds of those metal stamps pounding the paper made my stomach wrench as if it were a dish rag Emily was wringing out.
 Except she no longer did that.
-The reek of food, still caked onto dishes and rotting wafted from the kitchen where the dishes piled so high I wondered if adventurous mountaineers could not be called upon to assist me in cleaning them.
+The reek of food, still caked onto dishes and rotting wafted from the kitchen where the plates piled so high I wondered if adventurous mountaineers could not be called upon to assist me in cleaning them.

 As the sun set I lit the lamps and wondered what story was eating her alive.